Alfred University: In popular culture

+featured Alfred University's honors course on maple syrup in a question for the category of "Unique College Courses".

 Campus

-Alfred is known in materials engineering for its programs in ceramic art, ceramic engineering, and glass engineering.
-It has an astronomy program with the 7-telescope Stull Observatory, which has one of the largest optical telescopes in New York state.
-Asteroid 31113 Stull was named for physics professor John Stull, who helped establish the observatory in 1966.

 There are two libraries on Alfred's campus, the Herrick Memorial Library, which primarily serves the private colleges, and the Scholes Library, which primarily serves the New York State College of Ceramics.
 The Alfred Ceramic Art Museum has a collection of 8,000 ceramic objects, including both ancient and modern ceramic art and craft.

+Alfred has an astronomy program with the 7-telescope Stull Observatory, which has one of the largest optical telescopes in New York state.
+Asteroid 31113 Stull was named for physics professor John Stull, who helped establish the observatory in 1966.

 The Bromley-Daggett Equestrian Center, located at the Maris Cuneo Equine Park, was constructed in 2005.
 It hosts equine classes, an intramural equestrian team, varsity and JV for both English and Western disciplines, clinics, and horse shows.
 Stalls are available for boarding by university students.
-The facility has an indoor arena of 16000 ft² and lighted outdoor arenas of 28800 and 10800 sqft; the entire property consists of 400 acre of land.
+The facility has an indoor arena of 16000 ft2 and lighted outdoor arenas of 28800 and 10800 sqft; the entire property consists of 400 acre of land.

 The Miller Performing Arts Center was dedicated in 1995.

-Alumni Hall

 Alfred University was once associated with the Seventh Day Baptist Church, until 1945 all presidents were admitted from among the seventh day Baptists, and had a school of theology.
 Formerly the campus chapel, Alumni Hall is now used primarily to house the Admissions and Financial Aid Departments, and has a place on the National Register of Historic Places.
-In the 1990s, Alumni Hall was preserved through a restoration effort.
+In the mid-1980s, Alumni Hall was preserved through a restoration effort.